pattonsgirl/Netbeans-Java/README.md

 This installer is a lovely bundle that includes: Netbeans 8.2 AND JDK 8 (and the JRE)

 ## For Windows
-- [Download the installer for Windows](http://download.oracle.com/otn-pub/java/jdk-nb/8u111-8.2/jdk-8u111-nb-8_2-windows-x64.exe).
-Note: this is the 64 bit installer.
+- Download the installer for Windows
 - Find the installer (usually your Downloads folder)
 - Double-click the installer file to run the installer
 - At the Welcome page of the installation wizard, click Next